 Do not use this template if you are resigning because of something that your employer did which may have been in breach of your Employment contract.
 For example, if your employer didn’t pay you or didn’t address allegations you made regarding workplace bullying.
 If this is the case, you should create a Constructive dismissal letter instead.
 For more information, read Constructive dismissal.

 This letter of resignation covers:

-- the reasons for leaving your job (optional)
+the reasons why you are leaving your job (optional)

 When do I need to hand in a resignation letter?

-Your notice period will be specified in your employment contract or offer letter.
-It is important to hand in a resignation letter on the date that corresponds to the notice period.
+Your notice period will usually be specified in your employment contract or offer letter.
+It is important to hand in your resignation letter on a date which gives you adequate time to work out your notice period before the date that you have chosen for your employment to end.
 If possible, deliver the letter by hand so the date is the actual date of receipt.

 Ask a lawyer for advice if:

 you want to resign due to a problem at work which may lead to constructive dismissal (eg you experienced discrimination or were suddenlty demoted without justification)

 you are a director or you have shares in the company you wish to leave

 there are any complicated issues which you need to resolve before leaving your job (eg restrictive covenants which you wish to negotiate)